narfman0/angry-sun/_posts/2018-11-14-hardware-guide.md

     -   *Significant* input lag.
     -   Varying degrees of inaccuracy.

-### Official/Unofficial Nintendo Hardware Emulation (WiiVC, NESClassic, RetroUSB AVS)
+### Official/Unofficial Nintendo Hardware Emulation (Switch, WiiVC, NESClassic, RetroUSB AVS)

 These platforms are on par with accurate emulators and generally considered acceptable for runs.